RRTs can independently authorize APD-funded home oxygen therapy applications

 However, some RRTs with TCLs have exceptions to certain authorized acts (or specific portions of an act).
 For example, an RRT may require direct or general supervision for all authorized acts “with the exception of administering a substance by inhalation”.
 In this instance, the RRT would be able to authorize Home Oxygen Applications because they are permitted to perform the act without the requirement of supervision.

-If you have any questions about how your TCLs pertain to the authorization of ADP Home Oxygen Applications, please contact Carole Hamp RRT, Manager of Quality Practice at email@example.com.
+If you have any questions about how your TCLs pertain to the authorization of ADP Home Oxygen Applications, please contact Carole Hamp RRT, Deputy Registrar at email@example.com.

 Who is eligible to sign the Home Oxygen Program forms?